GVR Report cover India Oncology NGS Market Size, Share & Trends Report

 Workflow Insights

-NGS sequencing is the most important phase of the workflow and accounted for the largest share of 54.5% in 2020.
-Platforms that are widely utilized for sequencingincludeThermo Fisher Scientific’s Ion Torrent, and a few products from Illumina, including the HiSeq X series, MiSeq, MiniSeq, NovaSeq, iSeq, and NextSeq.Tertiary data analysis is the final and third step of analyzing NGS data that addresses the major issue of making meaning of the raw data.
-The tertiary analysis has generated the largest share of the revenue from NGS data analysis, owing to a consequence of important steps implemented in this segment.
+NGS sequencing is the most important phase of the workflow and accounted for the largest share in 2022.
+Platforms that are widely utilized for sequencing include Thermo Fisher Scientific’s Ion Torrent and a few products from Illumina, including the HiSeq X series, MiSeq, MiniSeq, NovaSeq, iSeq, and NextSeq.Tertiary data analysis is the final and third step of analyzing NGS data that addresses the major issue of making meaning of the raw data.
+The tertiary analysis has generated the largest revenue share from NGS data analysis, owing to important steps implemented in this segment.
 The process includes QA & QC of variant calls, population structure analysis, multi-sample processing, association analysis, exploratory analysis, data aggregation, and annotation & filtering.

 • Illumina, Inc.

-• Genotypic Technology Pvt.
-Ltd.
+• Genotypic Technology Pvt Ltd

 • Tecan Trading AG

-• Xcelris Labs Ltd.
+• Xcelris Genomics.

 • Eurofins Scientific